SSDS-Croatia/SSDS-2020/Day-3/README.md

 Complexity science studies systems and problems that are composed of many components that may interact with each other in a dynamic and non-linear way.
 In this talk, I  will address several research directions and problems that are lying on the interface of complexity and data science.
 First, I will address two research problems related to the structure of networks:

-(i) How to select the set of nodes in a network that, when removed or (de)activated, can stop the spread of (dis)information, mitigate an epidemic, or disrupt a malicious system by fragmenting it into small components at the minimum overall cost; (
+(i) How to select the set of nodes in a network that, when removed or (de)activated, can stop the spread of (dis)information, mitigate an epidemic, or disrupt a malicious system by fragmenting it into small components at the minimum overall cost

-ii) What is the connection between directed graphs and geometry of statistical manifolds?
-Afterward, I will present two problems related to the dynamics on the complex networks:
+(ii) What is the connection between directed graphs and geometry of statistical manifolds?
+Afterward, I will present two problems related to the dynamics on the complex networks

-(iii) How graph geodesics can unify continuous and discrete-time stochastic susceptible-infected-recovered processes on networks?;
+(iii) How graph geodesics can unify continuous and discrete-time stochastic susceptible-infected-recovered processes on networks?

 (iv) Can Neural Networks be used for controlling dynamical processes on complex networks?